A Unique Tour of Crystal River On A Water Bike

 Where is Crystal River, Florida?

 Crystal River, Florida is located on the west coast of Florida.
-Other cities in the the immediate area include Homosassa Springs, Inverness, and Floral City.
+Other cities in the immediate area include Homosassa Springs, Inverness, and Floral City.

 Located right on the crystal clear waterways, Crystal River is most known for outdoor water adventure.
 The home to thousands of manatee in the winter months or a great location to scallop in the summer, Crystal River Florida hosts a vast number of family-friendly adventures.